mralaminahamed/author-profile-blocks/docs/blocks/author-carousel.md

 - 3 slides works well for standard width content areas
 - 1-2 slides is ideal for sidebar or narrower areas

+## Carousel Navigation

+The Author Carousel Block provides two navigation options for users to browse through authors:

+### Navigation Arrows

+Navigation arrows appear on the left and right sides of the carousel, allowing users to move to the previous or next slide.
+These can be:

+- Enabled/disabled in the block settings
+- Styled using custom CSS
+- Hidden on mobile devices automatically

+### Navigation Dots

+Navigation dots appear below the carousel, indicating:

+1. The total number of slides
+2. The current active slide
+3. Clickable navigation to any specific slide

+These dots can be enabled/disabled in the block settings.

 ## Technical Notes

 - The carousel uses the Slick Carousel jQuery plugin for smooth, responsive functionality